Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138293.png) [Vegtory!]( https://retroachievements.org/achievement/125582)
 _Win the Vegetable Festival._

 This is actually really easy.
 The festival is on day 9 of Summer and all you need to do is enter any crop.
-To win, you need to have shipped 100 or more of that crop, which really isn’t that hard to do, provided to planted crops in your fields.
+To win, you need to have shipped 100 or more of that crop, which really isn’t that hard to do, provided you planted crops in your fields.
 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138294.png) [Eggstatic Victory]( https://retroachievements.org/achievement/125581)
 _Win the Egg Festival._

 The Egg Festival is on Fall 20 and while some may assume that this is a festival where you bring eggs, this isn’t the case.
-It feels more like an Easter festival as you more need to hunt for eggs.
+IIt feels more like an Easter festival as you need to hunt for hidden eggs.
 Go to the town square and talk to everyone and the mayor will start the event.
 In this event, the mayor will show a colored egg and you need to go to locations where these boxes are and check to see if there is an egg.
 If you pick one that is not the right color, remember that color as it may appear later.
 But match the colors and the person who gets the most is the winner.

 **-=To the left of the Church=-**
 **-=Between the Bakery and Tool Shop=-**